Bg-10/Sea_state/README.md

-Sea state and sea conditions retrieval using opemMeteo API | Web application developed using Streamlit
+Sea state and sea conditions fetched using openMeteo API | Web application developed using Streamlit